Teaching English as a Second/Foreign Language Graduate Certificate

 - Students wishing to complete the Certificate must apply for and be accepted into the Certificate Program.

-- This Certificate may be used to add English Language Learner certification to an existing teaching license in the state of Indiana following successful passage of the English Learner Core Content Exam.
+- This certificate may be used to add English Language Learner certification to an existing teaching license in the state of Indiana following successful passage of the current ESL licensing exam.
 Coverage is at the level of the original license.

 - This Certificate Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 - See the Department of Languages, Literatures, and Linguistics website for further information.